Modern chess

 Modern chess is a chess variant played on a 9×9 board.
 The game was invented by Gabriel Vicente Maura in 1968.
-Besides the usual set of chess pieces, each player has a prime minister and an additional pawn:
+Besides the usual set of chess pieces, each player has a prime minister, which can move both like a bishop and a knight, and an additional pawn.

-The prime minister (M) combines powers of a bishop and a knight.

 The first match was played in Madrid at Escuela de Bellas Artes de San Fernando's cafe on March 18, 1968.
 The players were Gabriel Vicente Maura himself (White), and Bonifacio Pedraz Cabezas (Black).

 Game rules

 The starting setup is as shown.
 All the standard rules of chess apply, along with the following special rules: